Inside Man: Plot

-A man identifying himself as Dalton Russell sits in a small, dimly-lit cell.
-He proclaims he has committed the perfect bank robbery.
-In New York, masked robbers, dressed in painter coveralls and using variants of the name "Steve" as aliases, seize control of a Manhattan bank, taking patrons and employees hostage.

-They divide the hostages into groups and hold them in different rooms, forcing them to don coveralls identical to their own, rotating them among various rooms and occasionally inserting themselves covertly into the groups.
-They also take turns working on an unspecified project involving demolishing the floor in one of the bank's storage rooms.
+In August 2005, inside a small, dimly-lit cell, Dalton Russell proclaims he has committed the perfect bank robbery.
+Some time prior, in New York City, masked robbers, dressed in painter coveralls and using variants of the name "Steve" as aliases, seize control of a Manhattan bank, taking patrons and employees hostage.
+They divide the hostages into groups and hold them in different rooms, forcing them to don masks and coveralls identical to their own, rotating them among various rooms and occasionally inserting themselves covertly into the groups.
+They also take turns demolishing the floor in one of the bank's storage rooms.

 Police surround the bank, and Detectives Keith Frazier and Bill Mitchell take charge of negotiations.
 Russell, the head robber, demands food be provided.
 The police send pizzas whose boxes have hidden listening devices.
-The bugs pick up someone speaking Albanian (initially misunderstood to be Russian), which is later identified as propaganda recordings of deceased Albanian leader Enver Hoxha, implying that the robbers anticipated the attempted surveillance.
+The bugs pick up someone speaking Albanian (initially misunderstood to be Russian), which is later identified as propaganda recordings of the late Albanian leader Enver Hoxha, implying that the robbers anticipated the attempted surveillance.

-When Arthur Case, chairman of the board of directors and the bank founder, learns about the holdup, he hires "fixer" Madeleine White to try to protect the contents of his safe deposit box within the bank.
-Russell allows her to enter the bank and inspect the box's contents, which include documents from Nazi Germany.

-Russell implies that Case started his bank with Nazi money he received for unspecified services, resulting in many Jews dying during World War II.
-White tells him that Case will pay him a substantial sum if he destroys the box's contents.
+When Arthur Case, the bank's founder and chairman, learns about the holdup, he hires fixer Madeleine White to try to protect the contents of a safe deposit box within the bank.
+Russell breaks into a safe deposit box and finds, among other things, documents from Nazi Germany.
+White, using her influence with the Mayor of New York, is introduced to Frazier and persuades him to let her talk to Russell, who agrees to allow her inside the bank so they can talk privately.
+Russell implies that Case started his bank with money he received for collaborating with the Nazis, resulting in many Jews dying during World War II.

 Frazier demands to inspect the hostages before allowing the robbers to leave and Russell shows him around the bank.
 As he is being shown out, Frazier attacks Russell, but is restrained by another robber.
-Afterwards, he explains he deliberately provoked him, concluding that he is not a killer.
-However, his conclusion is almost immediately tested when a hostage execution is staged.
+Afterwards, Frazier explains he deliberately provoked him, concluding that Russell is not a killer.
+However, Frazier's conclusion is almost immediately tested when a hostage execution is staged.
 The execution prompts an Emergency Services Unit team into action.
 They plan to storm the bank, using rubber bullets to knock out those inside.
-Frazier discovers that the robbers have planted a listening device on the police; aware of the police plans, the robbers detonate smoke grenades, remove their disguises, and exit the bank with the hostages.
+Frazier discovers that the robbers have planted a listening device on the police; aware of the police plans, the robbers detonate smoke grenades and exit the bank hidden among the hostages.